 Decide what types of strap style you prefer – One-piece strap (e.g. NATO, ZULU) or two-piece watch strap.

-From aesthetic point of view, a thinner strap will look better with watch that has a flatter case, whereas a large chunky watch is best match with a thicker strap.
+From an aesthetic point of view, a thinner strap will look better with a watch that has a flatter case, whereas a large chunky watch is best matched with a thicker strap.

 When buying a one-piece leather strap, it is important to make sure that the gap between the spring bar and watch case has enough clearance for the leather strap to pass through.

 The above are just suggestions.
 Ultimately, personal taste plays a big role when it comes to choosing a watch strap.

 4) What kind of leather does Cozy Handmade use in your straps?

 We use full grain vegetable tanned leather imported directly from one of the associated tanneries of Consorzio Vera Pelle Italiana Conciata al Vegetale (Genuine Italian Vegetable-Tanned Leather).
 The Consorzio safeguards, guarantees and preserves the vegetable-tanned leather produced in Tuscany.